AFKrcher/probe/README.md

 4. Ensure that any libraries or technologies that you use are properly listed in the dependency tree and in this README's [Libraries](#Libraries) section
 5. Contribute to the main/master repository through clear and succinct pull requests
 6. When not contributing code directly, generate issues on GitHub with context, problem statement, and, if possible, a suggested solution

+## Coding Standards

+The list below is meant to be a guide and not a rule-book.
+Please try your best to use this guide to build code that is readable and easy-to-understand for all contributors:

+- Use Prettier (preferred) or any other code formatting/linting extension to format the code properly
+- Use PropTypes to both annotate prop types for other contributors, and for development type-checking
+- Use comments to explain functions that may require a "why" or "how" for first-time viewers of the code
+- Remove all excess imports, declarations, styles, etc. that are not being used prior to pushing your code
+- Comment out non-functional prior to pushing your code
+- Run pre-existing Unit and Cypress tests prior to pushing your code (see [Testing](#Testing) for more details)
+- Write and run new Unit and Cypress tests for your added functionalities prior to pushing your code (see [Testing](#Testing) for more details)

 ### Installation